project-oak/oak/docs/remote-attestation.md

 running the application that is expected to run.

-One of the main components used in the remote attestation process is an **Attestation report**, which is a data structure signed by the TEE platform and containing information identifying the code that is running inside the TEE.
+One of the main components used in the remote attestation process is an **Attestation Report**, which is a data structure signed by the TEE platform and containing information identifying the code that is running inside the TEE.
 This report can be checked to confirm that it is signed by the **TEE Provider** (e.g.
 AMD or Intel), which results in evidence that the code is running on a genuine